Drug: Spiritual and religious use

-Smart drugs and designer drugs
+Smart and designer drugs

 Nootropics, also commonly referred to as "smart drugs", are drugs that are claimed to improve human cognitive abilities.
 Nootropics are used to improve memory, concentration, thought, mood, and learning.
 An increasingly used nootropic among students, also known as a study drug, is methylphenidate branded commonly as Ritalin and used for the treatment of attention deficit hyperactivity disorder (ADHD) and narcolepsy.
 At high doses methylphenidate can become highly addictive.
 Serious addiction can lead to psychosis, anxiety and heart problems, and the use of this drug is related to a rise in suicides, and overdoses.
-Evidence for use outside of student settings is limited but suggests that it is commonplace.
+Evidence of use outside of student settings is limited but suggests that it is commonplace.
 Intravenous use of methylphenidate can lead to emphysematous damage to the lungs, known as Ritalin lung.

 Other drugs known as designer drugs are produced.
 An early example of what today would be labelled a 'designer drug' was LSD, which was synthesised from ergot.
 Other examples include analogs of performance-enhancing drugs such as designer steroids taken to improve physical capabilities; these are sometimes used (legally or not) for this purpose, often by professional athletes.
 Other designer drugs mimic the effects of psychoactive drugs.
-Since the late 1990s there has been the identification of many of these synthesised drugs.
+Since the late 1990s many of these synthesised drugs have been created.
 In Japan and the United Kingdom this has spurred the addition of many designer drugs into a newer class of controlled substances known as a temporary class drug.

 Synthetic cannabinoids have been produced for a longer period of time and are used in the designer drug synthetic cannabis.